-With over two decades of experience in higher education, Chad has managed, led and explored how information technology and digital media can best support the creation and sharing of knowledge and ideas in virtual, mobile and physical contexts in research and education.
+With a career that spans the intersection of technology and learning, Chad has managed, led and explored how information technology and digital media can best support the creation and sharing of knowledge and ideas in education, industry and across virtual, mobile and physical contexts.

 Since late 2010, Chad has worked at Blackboard as a solution director and strategist.
-At present, he is a Principal Strategist within Enterprise Consulting Group who specializes in the areas of technology leadership, strategy, operations planning; and change management across digital learning, online/hybrid education, student experience, technology ecosystems, learning spaces, infrastructure, and BYOD/mobile.
-He has worked with higher education institutions and systems such as the National Defense University, George Mason University, Gallaudet University, Philadelphia College of Osteopathic Medicine, Ivy Tech Community College, Northeast Wisconsin Technical College, the University of California System, Cardiff University (UK) and the Sheffield Hallam University (UK); and K12 districts including Vancouver Public Schools (Vancouver, WA) and the Clark County School District (Las Vegas, NV and surrounding areas).
+At present, he is a Principal Strategist within Strategy & Transformation Services who specializes in the areas of technology leadership, strategy, operations planning; and change management across digital learning, online/hybrid education, student experience, technology ecosystems, learning spaces, infrastructure, and BYOD/mobile.
+He has worked with clients such as IBM, SkillsCommons (California State University System), National Defense University, George Mason University, Gallaudet University, Philadelphia College of Osteopathic Medicine, Ivy Tech Community College, the University of California System, Cardiff University (UK), Dartmouth College, Vancouver Public Schools (Vancouver, WA) and the Clark County School District (Las Vegas, NV and surrounding areas).

 In addition to his work with Blackboard, Chad serves as an advisor to Lingk, a higher education-focused data integration cloud services provider.